-repository_path The path to the index repository.
+REPOSITORY_PATH | The path to the index repository.
 Default value: \$HOME/.cpm/index.

-package_install_path The path to the global package cache.
+PACKAGE_INSTALL_PATH The path to the global package cache.
 This is where all downloaded packages are stored.
-Default value: \$HOME/.cpm/packages bin_install_path The path to the executables of packages.
+Default value: \$HOME/.cpm/packages

+BIN_INSTALL_PATH The path to the executables of packages.
 This is the location where the compiled executables of packages containing full applications are stored.
 Hence, in order to use such applications, one should have this path in the personal load path (environment variable PATH).
-Default value: \$HOME/.cpm/bin app_package_path The path to the package cache where packages are checked out if only their binaries are installed (see Section 3.4).
+Default value: \$HOME/.cpm/bin

+APP_PACKAGE_PATH The path to the package cache where packages are checked out if only their binaries are installed (see Section 3.4).
 Default value: \$HOME/.cpm/app_packages.

-curry_bin The name of the executable of the Curry system used to compile and test packages.
+CURRY_BIN The name of the executable of the Curry system used to compile and test packages.
 The default value is the binary of the Curry system which has been used to compile CPM.

-Note that one can override the values of these configuration options by the CPM options -d or --define.
+Note that one write the option names also in lowercase or omit the underscores.
+For instance, one can also write currybin instead of CURRY_BIN.
+Moreover, one can override the values of these configuration options by the CPM options -d or --define.
 For instance, to install the binary of the package spicey in the directory \$HOME/bin, one can execute the command cpm --define bin_install_path=\$HOME/bin installapp spicey